Commands

 Custom Commands

-Custom commands let you define reusable shortcuts for frequently-used prompts, saving time and ensuring consistency.
+Custom commands are reusable shortcuts for frequently-used prompts, enhancing efficiency and maintaining consistency.

 Creating Custom Commands